envoyproxy/envoy-mobile/docs/root/api/starting_envoy.rst

 Making Requests
 ---------------

-Now that you have an instance, you can start making requests:
+Now that you have an Envoy Mobile instance, you can start making requests:

-- `Standard HTTP requests and streams <_http>`_
+- `HTTP requests and streams <_http>`_
 - `gRPC streams <_grpc>`_